imrafaelmerino/json-values/README.md

 to be documented.

 #### 5- Putting data in and getting data out.
-To be able to insert data in and pull data out in a simple way is a must for any API.
-That's why **json-values** has several overloaded methods that allows the client to work directly with the primitive types, without any kind of conversion.
+To be able to insert data in and pull data out in a simple way is a must for any Json API.
+That's why **json-values** has several overloaded methods that allows the client to work directly with the primitive types, avoiding any kind of conversion.
 ```
 {
 "a": { "b": [ { "c": 1,